Cultural Competency Unit

 The CCU is actively involved in assisting the LACDMH practitioners, provider sites, clinical and administrative programs, and management to integrate cultural and linguistic competence in the service delivery framework.
 The most salient functions of the CCU include:

-• Enforce the Federal, State and County regulations pertinent to cultural and linguistic inclusion and responsiveness
+• Enforcement of Federal, State and County regulations pertinent to cultural and linguistic inclusion and responsiveness.

-• Develop policies and procedures (P&Ps) that highlight the essential role of cultural competence in the provision of relevant and meaningful services
+• Development of policies and procedures (P&Ps) that highlight the essential role of cultural competence in the provision of relevant and meaningful services.

-• Monitor service delivery from a quality improvement perspective to ensure that services are planned, delivered, monitored, and evaluated for cultural and linguistic relevance and appropriateness
+• Monitoring of service delivery from a quality improvement perspective to ensure that services are planned, delivered, monitored, and evaluated for cultural and linguistic relevance and appropriateness.

-• Develop mechanisms to collect, organize, and track LACDMH data pertinent to Los Angeles County demographics, service utilization, and departmental interventions to reduce mental health disparities
+• Development of mechanisms to collect, organize, and track LACDMH data pertinent to Los Angeles County demographics, service utilization, and departmental interventions to reduce mental health disparities.

-• Develop annual Cultural Competence Plan updates in accordance to Title IX and DHCS’ Cultural Competence Plan Requirements
+• Development of the LACDMH annual Cultural Competence Plan report in accordance to Title IX and DHCS’ Cultural Competence Plan Requirements.

-• Coordinate the cultural and linguistic competence content for triennial Medi-Cal Audits and annual External Quality Review Organization System Reviews
+• Coordination of the cultural and linguistic competence content for triennial Medi-Cal Audits and annual External Quality Review Organization System Reviews.

-• Develop and deliver cultural competence trainings and presentations at various departmental venues, LACDMH-sponsored conferences, cross-county and State level summits, community-based organizations, and the community at large
+• Development and delivery of cultural competence trainings and presentations at various departmental venues, LACDMH-sponsored conferences, cross-county and State level summits, community-based organizations, and the community at large.

-• Address inquiries and requests from executive management, DHCS, and the BOS
+• Responsiveness to inquiries and requests from executive management, DHCS, and the BOS.

-• Provide technical assistance to LACDMH executive managers, Service Area and Countywide Chiefs, as well as clinical and administrative programs
+• Provision of technical assistance to LACDMH executive managers, Service Area and Countywide Chiefs, as well as clinical and administrative programs.

-• Provide administrative consultation and support for the Cultural Competency Committee (CCC)
+• Provision of administrative consultation and support for the Cultural Competency Committee (CCC).

-• Interface with various stakeholder groups such as CCC, consumer groups, and Quality Improvement Council to ensure that their voice is included in the CCU projects
+• Interfacing with various stakeholder groups such as CCC, consumer groups, and Quality Improvement Council to ensure that their voice is included in the CCU projects.

 The CCU advocates for the following framework for Culturally and Linguistically Inclusive Services